 Do Your Part

 And for heaven’s sake, carefully look over the proofs you’re sent for accuracy – in your contact info, your offer, and in spelling.
-Study it thoroughly and make all your correction notes at the same time and return it promptly; they are trying to finish the job in a timely manner but they do have other clients who deserve the same.
-Do not force multiple change orders, or costly fees for reducing their limited time to a premium commodity by your shifting the ratio of supply-and-demand will justifiably result.
+Study it thoroughly and make all your correction notes at the same time and return it promptly; they are trying to finish the job in a timely manner but they rely on your help; and they do have other clients who deserve the same care.
+Do not force multiple change orders, or costly fees for reducing their limited time to a premium commodity by your shifting the ratio of supply-and-demand; fees will justifiably result.
 You are partnered with the artist, but they are tied to what you approve, and to a finite number of hours in a day.

 Your Success is Your Designer’s Success

 Keep in the back of your mind that the designer is not just looking at the latest trend, but is aiming for long-lasting success.
-Again, components of successful ads include elements:
+Again, to summarize, some components of successful ads as explained above, include elements:

 - Identity (logo), message, audience, offer, timing